smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > I'll be watching you
 > <footer>The Police, &ldquo;Every Breath You Take&rdquo;</footer>

-A valid answer, but can they name _another_ song lyric from that approximate era containing that word in _any_ sense?
-One that's not the {{% link wiki-synchronicity-ii %}}track that directly precedes{{% /link %}} the one they just named?
-It's not so easy; there weren't all that many.{{% margin-note %}}I'll give you "911 Is a Joke" by Public Enemy and "House of Pain" by Faster Pussycat.
+A valid answer, but can they name _another_ song lyric from that approximate era containing that word in _any_ sense? {{% margin-note %}}I'll give you "911 Is a Joke" by Public Enemy and "House of Pain" by Faster Pussycat.
 For something older, "Easy" by the Commodores or "It's Too Late" by Carole King.
-Now, what have _you_ got?{{% /margin-note %}} The 80s were simply too genuine, I suppose.
+Now, what have _you_ got?{{% /margin-note %}} One that's not the {{% link wiki-synchronicity-ii %}}track that directly precedes{{% /link %}} the one they just named?
+It's not so easy; there weren't all that many.
+The 80s were simply too genuine, I suppose.

 ## I'll take Napster Downloads for $200, Alex.